 The church has consistently failed these women, but here is an opportunity to get it right.

-Most pastors don’t have to have the skills to deal with abuse.
-It’s fair that dealing with domestic violence is not a part of their training.
-However, as the leader of the congregation, there are certain things required of you.
+Most pastors don’t have the skills to deal with abuse.
+Dealing with domestic violence was just not a part of their training.
+However, as the leader of the congregation, there are certain things required of them.

 Sometimes the church fails victims because they become attached to the outcome.
 For example, guilt is determined by whether or not the leadership believes the woman.
-In some instances, she is seen as sinful, and unsubmissive, lying woman who causes shame to her home.
-Sometimes women are sent home with a list of scriptures and to conform to the wrath of the abuser.
+In some instances, she is seen as sinful, and unsubmissive, a lying woman who causes shame to her home.
+Sometimes women are sent home with a list of scriptures, and are expected to conform to the wrath of the abuser.